DigiBP/Team-Victorinox/README.md

 <img src="webhookDispenseConfirmation.png" alt="My Image" width="300" height="300">

-The weebhok is shedueled for imediately as soon as data arives.
+The weebhok is scheduled for immediately as soon as data arives.
 A medication dispensation email will be sent from teamvictorinoxoutlook.com